PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Performs the most complex duties related to retirement examinations with emphasis on most complex retirement cases; oversees and coordinates work of employees performing audits of retirement applications as to eligibility for retirement benefit and computations of benefits; ensures accuracy of retirement benefit calculations; reviews execution of audit procedures and reviews exceptions noted; attends meetings with payroll and personnel representatives of state departments or local school districts regarding audit items; advises and instructs appropriate personnel within state or local school districts on retirement matters; reconstructs entire period of member service to determine creditable service to benefits; ensures legality of various types of purchases for retirement credit; operates office equipment including computer terminals; trains new Retirement Examiners to prepare pension computations and perform retirement audits; provides information to Auditors of Public Accounts when necessary; performs related duties as required.
+Performs the most complex duties related to retirement examinations with emphasis on most complex retirement cases; oversees and coordinates work of employees performing audits of retirement applications as to eligibility for retirement benefit and computations of benefits; ensures accuracy of retirement benefit calculations; reviews execution of audit procedures and reviews exceptions noted; attends meetings with payroll and personnel representatives of state departments or local school districts regarding audit items; advises and instructs appropriate plan members and/or personnel within state departments or local school districts on retirement matters; reconstructs entire period of member service to determine creditable service to benefits; ensures legality of various types of purchases for retirement credit; operates office equipment including computer terminals; trains new Retirement Examiners to prepare pension computations and perform retirement audits; provides information to Auditors of Public Accounts when necessary; performs related duties as required.

 KNOWLEDGE, SKILL AND ABILITY